User Security Policies

 Administrators can choose to impose one or several of the following password requirements:

-- A maximum length up to 40 characters
+- A minimum length ranging from 12 to 40 characters

 - A minimum number of lowercase letters